Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 In [edit pages](#edit-action) the generator will use upload input elements.
 If a field is mandatory the upload will be required when creating a new entity, but not when editing an existing one.
 If a field is optional (not mandatory) then it will be possible to delete existing uploads on editing.

-For the output in [view](#view-action) and [display](#display-action) pages a download link is shown together with the filesize.
+For the output in [view](#view-action) and [display](#display-action) pages a download link is shown together with the file size.
 If the file is an image then a small version of it is shown instead of a text link (on edit pages too by the way).

-If an application has any upload fields the generator creates an additional helper class containing methods for image processing.
-The generated application uses it to create and store thumbnails on demand with the help of the Imagine library which is included in the Zikula core.
+If an application has any upload fields the generator creates an additional helper class containing methods for image processing in Zikula 1.3.x.
+The generated application uses it to create and store thumbnails on demand with the help of the [Imagine library](http://imagine.readthedocs.io/en/latest/) which is included in the Zikula core as a system plug-in.
 There is a view modifier available which works together with the mentioned helper class and understands many parameters to use arbitrary images in the templates.
+In Zikula 1.4.x both the view modifier is not required anymore because the [LiipImagineBundle](http://symfony.com/doc/current/bundles/LiipImagineBundle/index.html) is used instead which already provides Twig extensions.

 For upload fields with images there are additional settings generated at the configuration page.
 These allow enabling automatic shrinking of too large images down to configurable maximum dimensions.